imagekit-developer/imagekit-nodejs/README.md

 ```

 Both the `token` and `timestamp` parameters are optional.
 If not specified the SDK uses the [uuid](https://www.npmjs.com/package/uuid) package to generate a random token and also generates a valid timestamp internally.
 The value of the `token` and `timestamp` used to generate the signature are always returned in the response, no matter if they are provided as an input to this method or not.

+## Support

+For any feedback or to report any issues or general implementation support please reach out to [support@imagekit.io](mailto:support@imagekit.io)

+## License

+Released under the MIT license.